How to Start a Blog for Your Business

-Develop regular content that creates real presence for your audience.
+Develop regular content that creates a real presence for your audience.

-- Create content that becomes presence on social channels.
+- Create content that becomes present on social channels.

 - Increase the number of web pages you have indexed on search engines.

 - Rank for more keywords that are related to your industry.